Enjoy typical Scottish food and drink

 Typical Scotland: Haggis, Neeps & Tatties

-Thanks to Google and a good internet connection, we quickly find out that Haggis is a typical Scottish specialty.
-The ingredients initially take some getting used to.
-Haggis consists of sheep entrails like heart, liver, lungs and stomach, which are minced in the meat grinder.
-They then mix that with fat, flour and onions.
-Some like to add beef and oatmeal.
+Thanks to Google and a good internet connection, we quickly find out that Haggis is a typical Scottish speciality.
+The ingredients sound strange at first.
+Haggis consists of sheep's innards such as heart, liver, lungs and stomach, which are minced in a meat grinder.
+They are then mixed with fat, oat flour and onions.
+Beef and oat flakes are added to taste.
 Haggis is always well seasoned with pepper.
-This mixture is filled into a sheep's stomach and cooked in the oven.
-My initial skepticism quickly disappears, when I realize, that it tastes quite good.
-For my taste it is a bit spicy, though.
-But that obviously is typical.
-In Scotland, "Neeps" is a puree made from turnips, and "Tatties" are potatoes, that are also served as coarse puree.
+This mixture is stuffed into a sheep's stomach and cooked in the oven.

 Typical Scottish food - Haggis, Neeps and Tatties